neurobagel/documentation/docs/user_guide/maintaining.md

 As Neurobagel continues developing the data model, new tool releases may introduce breaking changes to the data model for subject-level information in a `.jsonld` graph data file.
 Breaking changes will be highlighted in the release notes.

 _If you have already created `.jsonld` files for a Neurobagel graph database_ but want to update your graph data to the latest Neurobagel data model following such a change, you can easily do so by [rerunning the CLI](cli.md) on the existing data dictionaries and phenotypic TSVs for the dataset(s) in the graph.
 This will ensure that if you use the latest version of the Neurobagel CLI to process new datasets (i.e., generate new `.jsonld` files) for your database, the resulting data will not have conflicts with existing data in the graph.

 Note that if upgrading to a newer version of the data model, **you should regenerate the `.jsonld` files for _all_ datasets in your existing graph**.

 ### Re-uploading a modified dataset

-To allow easy (re-)uploading of the updated `.jsonld` for your dataset(s) to a graph database, we recommend making a copy of it in a central directory on your research data fileserver for storing local Neurobagel `jsonld` datasets.
+To allow easy (re-)uploading of the updated `.jsonld` for your dataset(s) to a graph database, we recommend making a copy of it in a central directory on your research data fileserver or storing local Neurobagel `jsonld` datasets.
 Then, simply follow the steps for [uploading/updating a dataset in the graph database](#updating-the-data-in-your-graph).

 ## Updating your graph backend configuration